SPECIAL PROGRAMS

 BUY.NOW

 Philadelphia Home.Buy.Now is an employer-assisted housing program funded by the City of Philadelphia’s Division of Housing & Community Development, and administered by the Community and Economic Development (CED) Department of the Urban Affairs Coalition (UAC).
-The key feature of Philadelphia Home.Buy.Now is the financial assistance an employer provides to their employee, making them eligible for a dollar-for-dollar matching grant up to $4,000 to help cover down payment and closing costs.
+Philadelphia Home.Buy.Now is financial assistance provided by your employer, making you eligible for a dollar-for-dollar matching grant up to $4,000 to help cover down payment and closing costs.

 TURN THE KEY PROGRAM